 For months, Thailand reported few locally transmitted Covid-19 cases thanks to strict quarantine on arrival rules.

-At the moment, cases are dropping following a lengthy lockdown period and the country is reporting around 13,000 new cases per day on average.
+At the moment, the country is reporting around 7,500 new cases per day on average.

 What can visitors expect?

-Museums, art galleries, historical sites, ancient monuments, spas, cinemas, pools, tattoo studios and sporting facilities have been permitted to reopen under strict public health measures and limit the number of visitors at 75% of normal capacity.
+Museums, art galleries, historical sites, ancient monuments, spas, cinemas, pools, tattoo studios and sporting facilities are open throughout the country but required to operate under strict public health measures and limit the number of visitors at 75% of normal capacity.

 Masks are worn at all times in public, both indoors and out, while temperature checks are the norm.
 Those who do not wear masks face fines.